 The Ship’s Cook Certificate (SCC) is a mandatory requirement for chefs working on commercially registered vessels operating more than 60 miles offshore, and with 10 or more crew on board.
+It is not required for commercially registered vessels operating less than 60 miles offshore from the UK.
 The qualification replaces the previous Merchant Shipping (Certificate of Ships’ Cooks) Regulations 1981.
 Chefs can qualify for the Certificate of Competency (CoC) from the age of 18 and, to be eligible, applicants are also required to have completed the STCW basic safety courses and hold an ENG1 or equivalent.

 While many in the galley department have naturally opposed the requirements, claiming it is an additional waste of time and funds for yacht chefs who often have invested resources in other qualifications and experience, the regulations are in place and should be accepted.
 What does need to change, however, is the superyacht industry’s understanding of the certificate: the value of it, what it is and what needs to be done to get it.

 A key step towards achieving the Ship’s Cook Certificate is to take the Assessment in Marine Cookery.
 One common misunderstanding is that this assessment is same as the Ship’s Cook Certificate, and many CVs claim that chefs hold the certificate when, in fact, they have completed only the marine assessment.
 But there is more to be done.